by Meera Eragoda, Arts & Culture Editor

 From what I’ve just said, you might believe that I’m a supporter of veganism or vegetarianism, but I’m not.
 Or rather, I don’t support the mainstream vegan movement.

 Mainstream veganism is rife with purity politics, and the presence of racism, classism, and elitism within it.
 Of course, there are vegans whose veganism is anti-oppressive; there are people of colour who have enjoyed largely plant-based diets for thousands of years before the popularization of it by mainstream vegans.
-I’m not trying to ignore them, but I do want to address the issue of mainstream vegans not understanding or acknowledging their own privilege.
+Their voices are largely drowned out by mainstream vegans who do not understand or acknowledge their own privilege.